ImpulseSec/Kali-Linux-VM-Set-Up/README.md

 Once all the following steps are completed, Kali Linux should be up and running!

-Welcome to the adventures of Linux! :)
+Welcome to the world of Linux! :)